Bruno de Almeida: Career

 In 2016, Bruno de Almeida directed Cabaret Maxime the story about a cabaret owner trying to keep his club from being taken over by the powers that be.
 Written by Bruno de Almeida and John Frey, the film stars Michael Imperioli, Ana Padrão, John Ventimiglia, David Proval, Nick Sandow, Mike Starr and Manuel João Vieira, among others.
 Cabaret Maxime was produced by Bruno de Almeida, Michael Imperioli and Jason Kliot.
 The film was released theatrically in Portugal in 2018 and in the US in 2020 and won several awards, including Best Feature Film and Best Actress (Ana Padrão) at SPA Authors Awards 2019.
 It is available on all digital platforms and on DVD.

-Bruno de Almeida's first album Cinema Imaginado (Volume1) came out on 25 March 2022, on all digital platforms and CD.
+Bruno de Almeida's first album Cinema Imaginado (Volume 1) came out in March 2022, on all digital platforms, CD, Cassette and Vinyl.
 Featuring extraordinary musicians like Graham Haynes on Cornet, Ricardo Toscano on Alto Sax, Mário Franco on bass and Frank London on trumpet, the album is a hybrid of acid jazz, spoken word, fusion, world music and alternative urban fusion.
-It is produced and distributed by BAMusic, Bruno's new record label.
+It was produced and distributed by BAMusic, Bruno's new record label.
 Bruno returns to music with a sonic and lyrical universe that recalls his best independent film work, where comedy and drama organically mix with decaying urban landscapes and offbeat characters.

-Bruno's new album Cinema Imaginado (Volume 2) was released on 27 January 2023, and once again features an eclectic group of world-class musicians such as Graham Haynes on cornet, Ricardo Toscano on sax and Mário Franco on bass.
+Bruno's second album Cinema Imaginado (Volume 2) was released on digital platforms, CD and Cassette in January 2023, and once again features an eclectic group of world-class musicians such as Graham Haynes on cornet, Ricardo Toscano on sax and Mário Franco on bass.
 Continuing in the style of Volume 1, this album is a hybrid of acid jazz, fusion, fado, electronics and spoken word.

-Volume 3 of the project came out in 2024.
+Bruno's third album Cinema Imaginado (Volume 3) once again featuring a great cast of musicians, including Graham Haynes, Ricardo Toscano, Mário Franco, Pedro Jóia, Mário Delgado, Óscar Graça, Gaspar Varela, José Salgueiro and others, is especially assembled to navigate a sonic landscape that seamlessly morph between funk, jazz, fado, flamenco and poetry.
+It came out on all digital platforms, CD and Cassette in 2024.

+Bruno's new album Cinema Imaginado (Volume 4) was released on digital platforms, CD and Cassette in January 2026.